The arithmetic local Nori fundamental group: The local Nori fundamental group in general

 An affine gerbe $\Gamma$ over $k$ is called \emph{finite} (resp. finite and \emph{local}) if $\Gamma\times_k \overline k \simeq \Bi_{\overline k}G$, where $G$ is a finite (resp. finite and local) group scheme over $\overline k$.

 By a \textit{pro-local gerbe} (resp. \textit{pro-local group scheme}) over $k$ we mean a small cofiltered limit of finite and local gerbes (resp. group schemes) over $k$. \end{defn}

-\begin{defn} Let $\stX$ be a reduced algebraic stack over $k$ such that $\Hl^0(\odi\stX)$ does not contain elements which are purely inseparable over $k$.
-The \emph{local Nori fundamental gerbe} of $\stX/k$ is a pro-local gerbe $\Pi$ over $k$ together with a morphism $\stX\arr \Pi$ such that for all finite and local gerbes $\Gamma$ over $k$ the pullback functor
+\begin{defn} Let $\stX$ be an algebraic stack over $k$.
+A \emph{local Nori fundamental gerbe} of $\stX/k$ is a pro-local gerbe $\Pi$ over $k$ together with a morphism $\stX\arr \Pi$ such that for all finite and local gerbes $\Gamma$ over $k$ the pullback functor

 is an equivalence.
-If this gerbe exists it will be denoted by $\Pi^\LL_{\stX/k}$. \end{defn}
+If such a gerbe exists, it is unique and will be denoted by $\Pi^\LL_{\stX/k}$. \end{defn}

-\begin{rmk} Notice that a gerbe $\Gamma$ is finite (resp. finite and local) if and only it is finite (resp. finite and local) in the sense of \cite[Definition 3.1, pp.10]{TZ} (resp. \cite[Definition 3.9, pp.12]{TZ}).
-(See \cite[Proposition B.6, pp.41]{TZ})
+\begin{rmk} Notice that a gerbe $\Gamma$ is finite (resp. finite and local) if and only it is finite (resp. finite and local) in the sense of \cite[Definition 3.1, p.~10]{TZ19} (resp. \cite[Definition 3.9, p.~12]{TZ19}).
+(See \cite[Proposition B.6, p.~41]{TZ19})

-By \cite[Theorem 7.1, pp.36]{TZ} a local Nori fundamental gerbe $\Pi^\LL_{\stX/k}$ exists and it coincides with the local Nori fundamental gerbe considered in \cite[Definition 4.1, pp.12]{TZ}.
-Moreover, the local Nori fundamental gerbe is unique up to a unique isomorphism because pro-local gerbes are projective limit of finite and local gerbes. \end{rmk}
+By \cite[Theorem 7.1]{TZ19}, if $\stX$ is non-empty, reduced and $\Hl^0(\odi\stX)$ does not contain nontrivial purely inseparable field extensions of $k$, then the local Nori fundamental gerbe $\Pi^\LL_{\stX/k}$ exists and coincides with the local Nori fundamental gerbe considered in \cite[Definition 4.1, p.~12]{TZ19}.
+Moreover, the local Nori fundamental gerbe is unique up to a unique isomorphism because pro-local gerbes are projective limits of finite and local gerbes. \end{rmk}